Arkilog/grails-shiro-ui/README.markdown

 * Password update : ${appName}/auth/updatePassword
 * User creation by priviliged user with temporary password sent by email (password update is requested on log on)

-During installation, all templates (controllers, domain classes and views) are directly copied to the project.

 *Admin user creation*

 Admin user creation can be done in the Bootstrap :